Written by Tanya Zhang

 Then, fold the first shirt (with the second laying on top of it), roughly in half.
 Again, use both hands to make sure your shirts look nice and neat.
 At this point, the first shirt should cover the second like a book cover or sandwich.

-Before you put them into your suitcase, there’s one more thing to do to pack your dress shirts properly.
+Before you put them into your suitcase, there’s one more thing to do to pack your collared shirts properly.
 Smooth them out, and use both hands to flip the button sides upward.
 Then, go ahead and put them in and keep packing.

-Folding shirts vs Rolling up shirt
+Folding vs Rolling up shirt

 This debate again?
 Who hasn’t argued with their roommate, spouse, or traveling companion about whether you should fold or roll your clothes?
 Some people tout rolling as the end all be all, claiming it saves tons of space.
 Some people refute the claim, and prefer folded clothes.
 Let’s look at the grand debate: